 The rations week arrived and utterly changed my life.
 There is something liberating about stepping away from modern life and being able to take time to focus solely on your family, their needs and nutrition.
 The food was delicious and we rarely felt hungry.
 Every day we learned something new and every day we appreciated a little more the life we had.
 I would recommend this to anyone.

 It was so good, that even when my son returned to school the following year, we repeated our experiment for another five days and I intend to carry on every summer.
-There are many blog posts about our experience on this website, so have a read if you would like to know more.
-I am also in the planning stages of a book about this project, so watch this space if you want to join in too!
+There are many blog posts about our experience on this website, click here to read if you would like to know more.

 History is such a vast and fascinating subject, it is difficult for me to offer specific activities to help you learn about it.
 So, what I suggest is that you learn about the people and places that interest you most.
 Local history is a great place to start, the history of your village, town or city might be something you want to know more about.
 Or maybe the history of the people who lived in your home before you.